-The following foods are encouraged on the OMS program as part of a balanced diet.
+The following foods are encouraged on the Overcoming MS program as part of a balanced diet.
 However, care must be taken with portion sizes, and how often these foods are consumed.

 The reason for this is that whilst oily fish contains a high proportion of beneficial omega-3 fats (polyunsaturated) which have a powerful anti-inflammatory effect on the body, there is also a small amount of saturated fat present.
 Similarly, foods like avocado and olives which are rich in monounsaturated fats, that do not appear to affect inflammation but do protect our cells from degeneration (please see our fats page for more info), also contain a degree of saturated fat.

 When balancing the ‘good’ fats on the Overcoming MS program, it is important to consider the foods you consume over the whole day, and the whole week.
 Avoid eating lots of nuts, olives, oily fish, avocado etc on the same day, but instead balance the quantities by controlling portion size and frequency over the period of a few days instead.

 - Tree nuts: including brazil nuts, almonds, cashew nuts, walnuts, pistachios, hazelnuts and pecans.